 February, the last month of summer is already here!
-Time goes so quickly, especially when you plan around the seasons.
+The late summer vegetable garden is full of goodies to harvest and things to plant and sow.
+Time goes so quickly in the garden, especially when you plan around the seasons.
 There is always something to do or prepare for.

-To sow this month: Beetroot, Broccoli, Cabbage, Carrots, Cauliflower, Chinese Cabbages, Endive, Kale, Lettuce, Radish, Rocket, Spring Onion, Parsnips, Swedes, Turnips
+To sow this month: Asian greens, Beetroot, Broccoli, Cabbage, Carrots, Cauliflower, Kale, Lettuce, Onions, Radish, Rocket, Spring Onion, Swedes, Turnips

-To plant from seedlings: Basil, Broccoli, Cabbage, Cauliflower, Leeks, Lettuce, Fennel, Zucchini
+To plant from seedlings: Broccoli, Cabbage, Cauliflower, Celery, Leeks, Lettuce, Fennel, Silverbeet

 February has to be one of the most rewarding months for the NZ vegetable garden.
-Your summer crops will be ripening quickly in the heat and you’ll have a heap of produce.
+In the late summer vegetable garden, crops will be ripening quickly in the heat and you’ll have a heap of produce.

 Finding ways to preserve your excess fruits and vegetables is one of my favourite things to do (such as these Zucchini, apple and berry

-It’s too late to sow leeks now but get those seedlings in the ground A.S.A.P!
+It’s too late to sow winter leeks from seed now but you can still plant seedlings in the ground, though do this as soon as possible.
 Leeks need a long growing season.

-Herbs like coriander I let self-seed all over the garden.
+Herbs like coriander, or greens like silverbeet I let self-seed all over the garden.
 It saves me a job and it’s free food!

 Once you have harvested a decent amount, let a few of the healthiest vegetables on the plant grow to full size.
-Zucchinis will grow huge and their skin will harden when they are mature.
-Cucumbers will turn yellow.
+Zucchinis will grow huge like pumpkins, and their skin will harden when they are mature.
+Cucumbers will turn yellow and hard.
 Once mature, you can scoop the seeds out from the middle and wash them well to remove the pulp.
 The same goes for pumpkin seed saving.
 Once collected, let the seeds dry out completely on a tray before storing in a dry, cool and dark place.

 Beans seeds can be collected by letting the pods dry completely on the vine until they rattle when you shake them.
-Tomato seeds can be squished out, rinsed with water, and left to dry out on some paper.
+Tomato seeds can be squished out of a ripe tomato, rinsed with water, and left to dry out on some paper.